 “Nonetheless, we do not believe the solution is to require the city to put this measure on the ballot, and we are pleased the district court ruled in our favor and the Supreme Court dismissed the complaint.”

 One other campaign was impacted by the city’s recanting of its official position.
 Our Mayor, Our Choice gathered just over 4,000 verified signatures, also submitted July 29.
 Council was poised to place that measure on the ballot via a 7-2 vote — Bedrooms asked for similar treatment but was denied — but recent developments seem to have thrown that into question.

 Mayor Sam Weaver this week sent a public email stating that Boulder County is not willing or able to conduct an instant runoff election of Boulder’s mayor by 2023, as desired by petitioners and council members.
 The city would have to conduct — and pay for — its own election.

-“This development causes me serious concern about supporting putting this Charter amendment onto this years’ ballot,” Weaver wrote.
+“This development causes me serious concern about supporting putting this Charter Change made to existing documents, resolutions, or ordinances onto this years’ ballot,” Weaver wrote.
 “With the knowledge that we would likely have to use a private organization to operate at least a portion of our election in 2023 for a single seat, my support for placing this measure on the ballot is much less likely.”